 There are six tombs for St. Thomas in South India.
 Two are in San Thome Cathedral at Mylapore, a third on an island south-west of Cochin, a fourth in a Syrian church at Tiruvancode in Travancore, a fifth in a Shiva temple at Malayattur in Travancore, and a sixth at Kalayamuthur west of Madurai near the Palani Hills.
 There are also six tombs for St. Thomas abroad: one in Brazil, a second in Germany, a third in Japan, a fourth in Malacca, a fifth in Tibet, and a sixth in China.

-Marco Polo is the first storyteller to place the tomb of St. Thomas in South India and a village on the Coromandel Coast.
-He does not name the village nor did he visit it, yet most of his interpreters will identify the village with Mylapore.
+Marco Polo is the first storyteller to place the tomb of St. Thomas in South India and a town on the southern Tamil coast.
+He does not name the town nor did he visit it, yet most of his interpreters will identify the town with Mylapore.
 T.K.
 Joseph, author of Six St. Thomases of South India, accepts Marco Polo’s story but believes that the identification of the tomb in Mylapore as a Christian tomb is a case of wrong identification, of the Syrian Christians identifying the tomb of a Muslim Thomas with their Christian Thomas.
 In fact, the Mylapore tomb is a Portuguese fake, and the early Syrian Christians were probably worshipping in the great Shiva temple itself or at a yogi’s samadhi connected with it.

 “How, again, has Jesus Christ been found sojourning in North India and the South of England?
 How has his sepulchre been found in Kashmir?